 During the years Cathy and I travelled with and took mission trips with The International Congress on Revival (ICR), we met some of the most outstanding Christians we have ever known.
 The first trip overseas we made with ICR was to a conference in Salzburg, Austria in 1992.
 The team met in Atlanta and boarded a Delta L1011 for the non-stop flight to Munich.
 Cathy and I were seated in Economy Class along with most of the team.
-Several members of ICR were travelling in Business Class, including Bill and Sue Stafford, and I assumed it was because as President of the organization, Bill scheduled all the trips overseas.
+Several members of ICR were travelling in Business Class, including Bill and Sue Stafford, and I assumed it was because as President of the organization Bill scheduled all the trips overseas.
 The other couple in Business Class was Alton and Mabel Bean from Amity, Arkansas.
-They had been going overseas with ICR for at least 3 years before Cathy and I joined the team.
+They had been going overseas with ICR for at least three years before Cathy and I joined the team.

 Alton Bean and his son Gary owned and operated Bean Trucking Company in Amity since 1969, and the company had grown into a very successful transport company.
 Alton and Mabel had met Bill Stafford in the 1980’s when Bill preached a revival in their church, the First Baptist Church of Amity.
 An immediate friendship began which continued until Alton and Mabel departed this life.
-Alton was selected to be on the Board of ICR from its’ inception, and I served on that same board with him.
+Alton was selected to be on the Board of ICR from its’ inception, and I served on the same board with him.